itdxer/neupy/site/docs/algorithms/constructable-architecture.rst

         batch_size=16,

         addons=[algorithms.WeightDecay,
-                algorithms.StepMinimizer]
+                algorithms.StepDecay]
     )

-Both :network:`WeightDecay` and :network:`StepMinimizer` algorithms have additional parameters.
+Both :network:`WeightDecay` and :network:`StepDecay` algorithms have additional parameters.
 In case if you need to modify them - you can add them to the training algorithm.

 .. code-block:: python